avive/karmacoin-docs/versioned_docs/version-0.1.0/testnet/validator.md

 ### CPU
 - x86-64 compatible
 - Intel Ice Lake, or newer (Xeon or Core series)
 - Minimum of 2 physical cores @ 3.4GHz.
-4 cores recommended.
+4 cores recommended
 - Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD)
 - Prefer single-threaded performance over higher cores count
 - An NVMe SSD of 500 GB (As it should be reasonably sized to deal with blockchain growth)